zlatozar/etudes/ComputerSimulation/InstructionSet.md

 The 20-bit two's complement immediate operand I is added to the value in register R1 and the sum stored in R1.
 The sum is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
+If _overflow occurs_, only the O bit of the CCR is set.

 ### 54. AC